Skip to main content

 The coursework for a Secondary Education Endorsement is divided into four areas: General Education, Endorsement Content, Professional Core, and Secondary Professional requirements.

 Candidates may elect to complete a second endorsement as part of their secondary education program.
-PK-12 dual endorsements will require two semesters of clinical practice (student teaching).
+PK-12 candidates who want a third endorsement as part of their secondary education program will require two semesters of clinical practice.

 Secondary candidates must select one of the following endorsement areas: